deepanshs/csdmpy/docs/startFromScratch/new_dataset.rst

     >>> import csdmpy as cp
     >>> new_data = cp.new(description='A new test dataset')

-The :meth:`~csdmpy.new` method returns an instance of the CSDM class with zero dimensions and zero dependent variables, `i.e.`, a 0D{0} dataset.
+The :meth:`~csdmpy.new` method returns an instance of the CSDM class with zero dimensions and dependent variables. respectively, `i.e.`, a 0D{0} dataset.
 In the above example, this instance is assigned to the ``new_data`` variable.
 Optionally, a description may also be provided as an argument of the :meth:`~csdmpy.new` method.